- Career steps

 Like other kinds of engineers, cybersecurity engineers build technologies that help keep computer architecture safe.

 The main function of a security engineer within a company or organization is to develop and enforce security plans and standards.
 Most of the work is proactive, meaning a cybersecurity engineer spends his or her time anticipating network or computer vulnerabilities and figuring out how to deal with them.

 Often proactive security engineering can take the form of finding and updating software, creating firewalls, and running encryption programs.

-Another way of finding security holes or weakness is by actively testing for weaknesses by using penetration testing methods, or trying to attack a system the same way a hacker would.
+Another way of finding security holes or weaknesses is by actively testing for weaknesses by using penetration testing methods or trying to attack a system the same way a hacker would.

 Sometimes a security engineer’s job can be more reactive, like when they detect a security issue they might have to figure out the best way to handle the situation, either by moving data or information, developing new tools and strategies, or working with management or outside teams to help the company or organization recover from a data breach.

 Security engineer skills and experience

 Before entering the workforce, cybersecurity engineers usually have a bachelor’s degree or higher in computer engineering, cybersecurity, information security, or a related field.